 UBS v Rose Capital Ventures Limited and others

-Is there a duty to act rationally and in good faith when exercising a contractual right without cause (the Braganza duty)?
+Is there a duty to act rationally and in good faith when exercising a contractual right without cause?

 UBS granted a mortgage for £20.4m to Rose Capital on a term of five years.
 The mortgage contained a number of special conditions which included that UBS could demand early repayment of the loan with three months’ notice.
 This demand could be effected without the need for a triggering event (the Special Condition).